Thank you! Your submission has been received!

 Essentials for Living (EFL)

-Description & Use: A Communication, Behavior, and Life Skills Curriculum, Assessment, and Professional Practitioner’s Handbook.
-EFL is designed for verbal and non-verbal children and adults with moderate-to-very severe disabilities, including autism, and limited skill repertoires.
-It is, “composed of functional skills and behaviors, which are essential for effective daily living and which result in an improved quality of life for children and adults” McGreevy.
+Essential for Living (EFL) is a comprehensive communication, behavior, and life skills curriculum, assessment, and practitioner’s guide.
+It’s designed for both verbal and non-verbal children and adults with moderate to very severe disabilities, including autism, and those with limited skill repertoires.
+According to McGreevy, it is “composed of functional skills and behaviors, which are essential for effective daily living and which result in an improved quality of life for children and adults.”

 Assessment Type: ABA Skill Repertoire Assessments